Neoclassicism in France: Louis XIV, Louis XV and Louis XVI

 The new theaters in Paris and Bordeaux were prominent examples of the new style.
-The architect Victor Louis (1731-1811) completed the theater of Bordeaux (1780); its majestic stairway was a forerunner of the stairway of the Paris Opera Garnier.
-In 1791, in the midst of the French Revolution, he completed the Comedie Francaise.
-The Odeon Theater in Paris (1779-1782) was built by Marie-Joseph Peyre (1730-1785) and Charles de Wailly (1729-1798).
-It featured a portico in the form of a covered gallery and columns in advance of the facade.
+The architect Victor Louis (1731–1811) completed the Grand Théâtre de Bordeaux (1780); its majestic stairway was a forerunner of the stairway of the Paris Opera Garnier.
+In 1791, in the midst of the French Revolution, he completed the Salle Richelieu.
+The Odeon Theater in Paris (1779–1782) was built by Marie-Joseph Peyre (1730–1785) and Charles de Wailly (1729–1798).
+It featured a portico in the form of a covered gallery and columns in advance of the façade.

-One of the best-known neoclassical buildings of the period is the Chateau de Bagatelle (1777), designed and built by François-Joseph Bélanger for the Comte d'Artois, Louis XVI's brother.
-The small chateau was designed and completed in just sixty-three days, to win a bet with Marie Antoinette that he could build a chateau in less than three months.
-Marie-Antoinette had a similar small neoclassical belvedere created by architect Richard Mique, who had also designed her picturesque rustic village in the gardens.
+One of the best-known neoclassical buildings of the period is the Château de Bagatelle (1777), designed and built by François-Joseph Bélanger for the Comte d'Artois, Louis XVI's brother.
+The small château was designed and completed in just sixty-three days, to win a bet with Marie Antoinette that he could build a château in less than three months.
+Marie-Antoinette had a similar small neoclassical belvedere created by architect Richard Mique, who had also designed her picturesque rustic village in the gardens of Versailles.
 It was completed in 1789, the year of the French Revolution.

-Another notable example of the neoclassical style in Paris is the Hôtel de Salm (now the Palais de la Légion d'Honneur), built by Pierre Rousseau in 1751-83.
-The facade is distinguished by its simplicity and purity, and its harmony and balance.
-A colonnade of Corinthian columns supports the entablement of the rotunda, which is surmounted by statues.
-The facade is also animated by busts of Roman emperors in niches, and sculptures in relief above the windows of the semicircular central avant-corps.
+Another notable example of the neoclassical style in Paris is the Hôtel de Salm (now the Palais de la Légion d'Honneur), built by Pierre Rousseau in 1751–1783.
+The façade is distinguished by its simplicity and purity, and its harmony and balance.
+A colonnade of Corinthian columns supports the entablature of the rotunda, which is surmounted by statues.
+The façade is also animated by busts of Roman emperors in niches, and sculptures in relief above the windows of the semicircular central avant-corps.